Decommissioning projects in Germany:

 Experience has shown that the decommissioning of a power or prototype reactor takes at least 10 to 20 years.

 Decommissioning of research reactors is based on the same principles as nuclear power plant decommissioning.
-The licensing procedure and the decontamination, disassembly and waste conditioning techniques used are very similar.
+The decontamination, disassembly and waste conditioning techniques used are very similar.
 However, the facility size and the radioactive inventory are significantly smaller in the case of a research reactor compared to a nuclear power plant.

 As research reactors are smaller, technical dismantling often takes less time than is the case with larger power reactors.

 Nuclear fuel cycle facilities

 At Hanau, several fuel element fabrication plants were shut down, dismantled and released from regulatory control under nuclear and radiation protection law in the 1980s and 1990s.
 The former Karlsruhe Nuclear Research Center (now Karlsruhe Institute of Technology (KIT) Campus North) ran Karlsruhe Pilot Reprocessing Plant (WAK) from 1971 until reprocessing operations ceased in 1990.
 The dismantling of this facility poses particularly complex challenges.
 In 2009-2010, the high-level liquid waste (HLLW) produced during the plant’s operation was conditioned by vitrification in a new purpose-built facility on the WAK site.
-This Karlsruhe Vitrification Facility (VEK) was later shut down and is part of the WAK dismantling project.
+This Karlsruhe Vitrification Facility (VEK) was later shut down and is part of the WAK decommissioning project.

 The operator plans to have fully completed the dismantling of the facility (including VEK) by the end of the 2020s.

-From a technical perspective, the projects are broadly similar to the decommissioning of nuclear reactors, varying solely on points of details.
-A key difference is that nuclear fuel cycle facilities are in some cases heavily contaminated with alpha-emitting radionuclides from mechanical and chemical processing of nuclear fuel during operation.
+A key difference from the dismantling of nuclear reactors is that nuclear fuel cycle facilities are in some cases heavily contaminated with alpha-emitting radionuclides from mechanical and chemical processing of nuclear fuel during operation.
 Different decontamination and dismantling techniques and a different radiation protection regime for workers are therefore required.